miikanissi/miikanissi.com/content/posts/understanding-unix-philosophy.md

 way that the creators of these programs might have never imagined they were going to be used for.

-First we use the curl program to transfer the desired html page from Wikipedia.
-Next we use grep program on the output to get the line containing "This is the Unix philosophy:".
-Then in order to clean the html tags we use the sed program to parse and remove the tags.
+First, we use the curl program to transfer the desired HTML page from Wikipedia.
+Next, we use the grep program on the output to get the line containing "This is the Unix philosophy:".
+Then in order to clean the HTML tags, we use the sed program to parse and remove the tags.
 We then use sed again to append an extra bit of text at the end of the output.
-Finally we use a cool program called cowsay to create an ASCII art speech bubble of the sentence.
+Finally, we use a cool program called cowsay to create an ASCII art speech bubble of the sentence.

 The point I would like to highlight with this example is how we were able to complete a specialized task without having to create a new specific program to do so.
 We got text